BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 The weight (i.e. total stake or voting power) of a validator determines wether or not it is an active validator, and also how frequently this node will have to propose a block and how much revenue it will obtain.
 Initially, only the top 150 validators with the most weight will be active validators.
-If validators double-sign, or are frequently offline, they risk their staked tokens (including EVMOS delegated by users) being "slashed" by the protocol to penalize negligence and misbehavior.
+If validators double-sign, or are frequently offline, they risk their staked tokens (including Butane delegated by users) being "slashed" by the protocol to penalize negligence and misbehavior.

 </details>